tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Opportunities

 - Masternodes do not have a specific standard or protocol; many different implementations exist.
-If the Tari protocol employs Masternodes, they can be used to facilitate smart contracts off-chain and to enhance the security of the primary block chain.
+If the Tari protocol employs Masternodes, they can be used to facilitate smart contracts off-chain and to enhance the security of the primary blockchain.

 - Masternodes increase the incentives for people to be involved with Tari.